5 Reasons Why your Company Should Invest in Outbound Sales Outreach

 When using inbound sales strategies, the customer already has an idea of what product or company service they’re looking for.
 When relying solely on this form of sales, you are ultimately relying on your customer to take the first step to initiate contact with your sales representatives.
 Outbound sales techniques change this so that your sales team is the initiator of contact with your potential future clients.
 Now, your salespeople can directly control the volume of leads coming in.
 With this approach, your company has a much more predictable and consistent stream of potential customers compared to other sales methods.

-Using an outbound sales method creates extremely predictable sales formulas, but it is also easily repeatable across channels in your company.
+Using an outbound sales method spearheaded by a strong SDR team creates extremely predictable sales formulas, but it is also easily repeatable across channels in your company.
 Now, other sales representatives for your business can practice the same formula and earn similar results on a consistent basis.
 That way, as your organization and sales teams grow, your revenue also increases, keeping your sales formula scalable to your organization's needs.

 2. Initiating Human Contact is a Proven Tactic